Skip to main content Skip to navigation

 Refer to the following pages for more information#

-• Cabinet paper template - Ministerial overseas travel
+• Cabinet paper templates - Ministerial overseas travel

 • 'Ministerial Travel', paragraphs 2.119 to 2.133, Cabinet Manual